International network

 Opening hours: Monday - Sunday from 10:00 to 23:00

-Description: Regional dishes and delicious drinks, beers and coffee specialities & cakes are served daily in the newly renovated dining room and outside the door.
+Description: Regional dishes and delicious drinks, beers and coffee specialities & cakes are served daily in the newly renovated dining room and outdoor.
+Vegan, vegetarian and gluten free options are available

 Address: Viktoriastraße 10-18, 12105 Berlin, Germany